[This post is part of a series on 1-on-1 organizing conversations.]

 When I first become aware in a conversation that someone is using AEIOU on me, my first instinct is to pull back and not want to be manipulated.
 But as in all organizing, if the person talking with you has a trusting relationship with you, you’ll know that manipulation is not their intention and that they are respectfully trying to persuade you and seek your feedback and support on something that they think is in both of your interests.
 The second instinct I have from being AEIOU’ed is to give them the space and time to give it their best shot.
 You and them both know what’s best for the org, and maybe their idea is the right one.

-I’m sure there’s more kinds of 1-on-1s that I’m aware of that could be included here, and of the ones I’ve described above I’ve only skimmed the surface.
+I’m sure there are more kinds of 1-on-1s that I’m unaware of that could be included here, and of the ones I’ve described above I’ve only skimmed the surface.

 Organizing is not some mere thing that just anyone can do without intention or practice.
 It’s a range of movements that a person can use with which to dance.
 There are many different kinds of dance moves and kinds of dance, and intention and practice makes one better at any of them.
 AEIOU and the 1-on-1 are among the core moves that any organizer uses, either clumsily or nimbly whether they are aware of it or not.
 I’ve found that the more ways I learn to use AEIOU and adapt it to different purposes, the better organizer I become.